zerofox3000/sb1-qvsrc7wv/src/blog/moneygraph-recipes.md

 ```

 ## Prerequisites
+Get started for Free using the Sandbox Keys for test responses.

 - MoneyGraph account with payment acceptance enabled
 - Public key (`pk_test_*` or `pk_live_*`) for client-side
 - Secret key (`sk_test_*` or `sk_live_*`) for server-side

+Get Live Key

 ## Integration Options